 - D.2.4.
 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
 Solve simple put-together, take-apart, and compare problems using information presented in a bar graph.
-(2.MD.10) - D.2.5.
+(CCSS 2.MD.D.10 or 2.MD.10) - D.2.5.
 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
 Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
 For example, draw a bar graph in which each square in the bar graph might represent 5 pets.
-(3.MD.3) - D.2.6.
+(CCSS 3.MD.B.3 or 3.MD.3) - D.2.6.
 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
-Show the data by making a line plot, where the horizontal scale is marked off in appropriate units-whole numbers, halves, or quarters.
-(3.MD.4)
+Show the data by making a line plot, where the horizontal scale is marked off in appropriate units whole numbers, halves, or quarters.
+(CCSS 3.MD.B.4 or 3.MD.4)